Alanna Masterson: Personal life

 On November 4, 2015, Masterson and then-boyfriend Brick Stowell had a daughter, Marlowe.
+In 2021 Masterson married restaurateur Paul Longo.
+On June 28, 2024, Masterson announced her pregnancy on Instagram.
+Their son, Vito Ford Longo was born on September 13, 2024.

-Masterson and her brother are Scientologists and are estranged from her father, due to Scientology's practice of shunning critics.
+Masterson and her brothers are Scientologists and were estranged from her father up until his death in 2024, due to Scientology's practice of shunning critics.